OpenLiberty/ci.gradle/README.md

 apply plugin: 'liberty'
 ```

 Alternatively, you can apply the plugin through the `plugins` block.
-You'll need to add the plugin's runtime dependencies to the buildscript classpath with this method.
+You'll need to add the plugin's runtime dependencies to the buildscript classpath when using this method.

 ```groovy
 buildscript {